 Launched in 2017, i-Screen is a 'healthtech' startup that offers numerous medical tests directly to consumers.
-The i-Screen Microbiome Check promises to 'measure and quantify the bacteria and fungi in your gut, and shows you if you have an undergrowth or overgrowth in specific categories of gut microbe.
+The i-Screen Microbiome Check promises to measure and quantify the bacteria and fungi in your gut, and shows if you have an undergrowth or overgrowth in specific categories of gut microbe.

 How it works

 I bought my i-Screen Microbiome Check online and received the test in the post a few days later.
 Inside were four plastic test tubes with different coloured lids – one containing preserving liquid, along with a thin latex glove, a small plastic scoop, a set of directions and a prepaid return envelope.